sternhagel/feeds_para_mapper/README.txt

 Usage
 -------------
+* You should always configure the field when it's added.
-* For mapping multiple taxonomy terms, the terms must be separated by comma.
+* For mapping multiple values, configure the separator in the field settings.
 * For mapping to a boolean field, the value must be numeric (0 or 1), or string (true,false).
 * For mapping to a file field, the value must be link to a local file (public://file.pdf), or remote file (http://example.com/file.pdf).
 * Same goes for image field.